JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 Unfortunately, we need to do a *little* more data processing.
 The key is what `ggplot` uses as the `group` variable.
 We some column that will contain a unique value per line.
 Right now, we're close: we have a unique value (`t`) for each vowel token.
 But there are 10 rows per vowel token, corresponding to the five measurements for F1 and F2.
 We need to create a new column that will uniquely identify each formant for each vowel token.

 The simplest way I know is to just use the `unite` function.
 It simply combines two columns into one by concatenating the values together.
-We have the two colums we need, `t` and `formant`, so I'll combine them to create `traj_id`.
+We have the two columns we need, `t` and `formant`, so I'll combine them to create `traj_id`.
 I'll also add `remove = FALSE` because I want to keep the original ones (so that I can color the lines by formant).
 When I set this `traj_id` as the group variable, it works just as expected.

 ```r
 joey %>%